nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### Main
 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* Initializing the components in the correct sequence at app launch, and connects them up with each other.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* Shutting down the components and invokes cleanup method where necessary on exit.

 #### Commons
 [**`Commons`**](#26-common-classes) represents a collection of classes used by multiple other components.